 What to do if the IRS did not accept your mileage log

 Both the standard mileage rate and the actual expenses method require accompanying IRS-proof mileage logs in order to be eligible for a car mileage tax deduction.
 The IRS will want detailed mileage logs if your claim is audited.
-However, it’s worthwhile because MileageWise subscribers claim an average of $12,000 in annual mileage deductions.
+However, it’s worthwhile because MileageWise subscribers claim $1,000s in annual mileage deductions.

 If the IRS finds errors in your mileage log, they usually mail you a notice that you are the subject of a mileage audit, and you have 30 days to reply, if you wish to avoid an enormous IRS fine.